Memory effects can make the transmission capability of a communication channel uncomputable: Introduction

 \section{Introduction}

+The need to manipulate large amounts of information is one of the main characteristics of our society.
+It is crucial to protect the information against noise and errors in order to ensure its reliable transmission and long term storage.
+It is important also to do so in the optimal way so that communication channels transmit and memories store trustworthily as much information as possible.
+This problem motivated Shannon, already in 1948, to develop the theory of communications \cite{Shannon_48}.
+The natural problem that Shannon posed is, given a noisy communication channel, find the maximum rate of information it can transmit with an arbitrarily small error.

-The foundations of the theory of communications were single-handedly established by Shannon in his seminal work \cite{Shannon_48}.
-The natural question that Shannon posed is: What is the maximum rate that can be achieved with an arbitrarily small error?
-In an ingenuity tour de force, he proved that for the case of memoryless channels, this quantity -the capacity of the channel- defined in such operational way, has a very simple entropic expression: it coincides with the maximization on the input alphabet of the mutual information between input and output in one use of the channel.
-This coding result was complemented by the Blahut-Arimoto (BA) algorithm \cite{Blahut_72,Arimoto_72} which allows to efficiently approximate the capacity of any memoryless channel within any desired precision.
+In an ingenuity tour de force, he proved that for channels that keep no memory of their past uses (called memoryless), this quantity -the capacity of the channel- defined in such operational way, has a simple entropic expression.
+It coincides with the maximization, on all inputs to the channel, of the so-called mutual information between input and output in one single use of the channel.
+This coding result was complemented years later by the Blahut-Arimoto (BA) algorithm \cite{Blahut_72,Arimoto_72}, which allows to efficiently approximate the capacity of any memoryless channel within any desired precision.